sssnnt/gitlab-aws-helloworld/README.md

 6. On the "Review" page, check the "I acknowledge that AWS CloudFormation might create IAM resources with custom names." at the bottom of the page
 7. Click "Create"
 8. Wait for the stack to be created
 9. When the stack is finished you should write down the name of the role that was created because we need it later.
-Select the newly created stack name in the Cloudformation console and select the "Outputs" tab and write down the value in the "Export name" column for the stack.
+Select the newly created stack name in the Cloudformation console and select the "Outputs" tab and write down the value in the "Export Name" column for the stack.
 ![Cloudoformation output](images/cloudformation-output.png)

 ### Setup the AWS account and role in Gitlab